The 8 Best Electric Golf Push Carts

 • Folds into a small package

-• Easy to read battery indicator
+• Easy-to-read battery indicator

 • Replaceable battery for longer rounds of golf